QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 to even see it.

 Git and GitLab can be and is used for one-person projects.
-But we want our colleagues to contribute to our research diary, when they keep tabs on our experiments for us on the weekends.
+But we want our colleagues to contribute to our recipes collection.
 To achieve this, we will grant others access to our GitLab project.

 Using the menu on the left side of the project homepage (or nearly any other